ChamaniS/SplitFedZip/README.md

 # SplitFedZip

 Split-Federated(splitFed) learning [[1](#reference-1)] is an innovative approach that combines the strengths of federated learning (FL) [[2](#reference-2)] and split learning (SL) [[3](#reference-3)].
-This repository is the Python implementation of the paper "_SplitFedZIP: Learned Compression for Efficient Communication in Split-Federated Learning_".
+This repository is the Python implementation of the paper "_SplitFedZip: Learned Compression for Data Transfer Reduction in Split-Federated Learning_".

 Table of Contents